of The Classic Center

 - 1988 - The Georgia General Assembly passes a bill creating The Classic Center Authority.
 Architect James Polsheck is hired.
 The design calls for the Fire Hall's demolition, which the community rejects.

-- 1990-1993 - The Authority hires Rabin Hogan Hatch and Oshee to revise the drawings to save the Fire Hall and include a larger Theatre and exhibit space.
+- 1990-1993 - The Authority hires Rabun Hatch & Associates, Inc. (now Rabun Architects, Inc.) to revise the drawings to save the Fire Hall and includes a larger Theatre and exhibit space.

 - 1994 - Construction begins.